-- Your dependants information
+- Your dependent information

-Invitation to Apply (ITA):
+Step 7) Invitation to Apply (ITA)

 The highest-ranked candidates and those with valid job offers or provincial nominations are then invited to apply for Canadian permanent residence.
 From this point, candidates have 90 days to submit an electronic application for permanent residence.